 Dean's Student Advisory Council (DSAC)

 The Foster College of Business Dean's Student Advisory Council serves as a medium for communication between the Dean and the students of the college.
-The students bring questions and concerns to the attention of the Dean and recommending courses of action.
-The group works towards improving students’ educational experience, connecting students with business organizations and supporting those organizations.
+The students bring questions and concerns to the attention of the Dean, along with recommendations for a course of action.
+The group works toward improving students’ educational experience, connecting students with business organizations and supporting those organizations.

 The Economics Round Table strives to further economic discourse and robust debate on Bradley University’s campus.
 The group is open to all majors and provides a casual setting in which members are welcome to have informal conversations on any topic, technical or not.

 Financial Management Association (FMA)